Baybrook Mall: Mervyn's

-Sears
+Original Sears location

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Baybrook Mall, into Seritage Growth Properties.

 On June 22, 2017, Sears announced that its Baybrook store would be closing, along with one other Greater Houston store, as part of a plan to close 20 stores nationwide.
-The Baybrook store, which was an original anchor from 1978, closed in September 2017 and sits vacant.
+The Baybrook store, which was an original anchor from 1978, closed in September 2017.

 In 2024, the space formerly occupied by Sears was rebuilt, and in its place, a Living Spaces was opened.